cursusdb/cursusdb/readme.md

 - Encrypted data at rest by default with chacha20poly1305.
 - In-memory data during runtime
 - Parallel search.
 Searching section of collections within multiple nodes simultaneously at the same time.
+- Auto generated $id key for all documents unique across all nodes
 - Database Users with basic (R, RW) permissions
 - Cluster and node authentication.
 - Cluster node data replication and synchronization specifically for reads